solislemuslab/potato-seed-cert/README.md

 # Contributions

-Users interested in expanding functionalities in Potato-Seed-Cert are welcome to do so.
+Users interested in expanding functionalities in `Potato-Seed-Dashboard` are welcome to do so.
 See details on how to contribute in [CONTRIBUTING.md](https://github.com/solislemuslab/potato-seed-cert/blob/master/CONTRIBUTING.md).

 # License